wtho/avro-decorators/README.md

 }
 ```
 ### Reference schema by name
-Referencing by name works using the
+Referencing by name works using `@AvroReferenceByName`:
 ```ts
 @Record()
 export class Fruit {